Some Numeric Hypergeometric Supercongruences: From finite hypergeometric functions to truncated hypergeometric series

 Following the analysis (as \cite[et al.]{AO00,Kilbourn,McCarthy-RV,LTYZ}), we use the Gross-Koblitz formula to rewrite \eqref{eq:Hp} into the following theorem.
-The details of a proof is already given in Section 4 of \cite{LTYZ} and for the case when $b_i=1$ for all $i$ is it stated as Proposition 3 of \cite{LTYZ}.
-Another reference is Beukers' paper \cite{Beukers}. \begin{theorem} Assume that $\alpha,\beta$ are two multi-sets satisfying condition $\diamond$.
-Then for prime $p\nmid M(\alpha,\beta;\l)$ where $t=\sum_{i=1}^n a_0(b_i)$ and is a step function of $k$ when $k$ is viewed as a variable with varying from $0$ to $p-1$.
-The jumps only happen at values $(p-1)a_i$ or $(p-1)(1-\{b_j\})$. \end{theorem}Comparing with Beukers' paper \cite{Beukers}, the function $e(k)=\Lambda(p-1-k)$ where $\Lambda(k)$ is given in Definition 1.4 of \cite{Beukers}.
+When $\beta=\{1,\cdots,1\}$ the details of a proof is already given in Section 4 of \cite{LTYZ}.
+Another reference is Beukers' paper \cite{Beukers}. \begin{theorem} Assume that $\alpha,\beta$ are two multi-sets satisfying condition $(\diamond)$.
+Then for any prime $p\nmid M(\alpha,\beta;\l)$ where is a step function of $k$ when $k$ is viewed as a variable varying from $0$ to $p-1$.
+The jumps only happen at values $(p-1)a_i$ or $(p-1)(1-\{b_j\})$. \end{theorem}

+Comparing with Beukers' paper \cite{Beukers}, the function $e(k)=\Lambda(p-1-k)$ where $\Lambda(k)$ is given in Definition 1.4 of \cite{Beukers}.
 The discrepancy is caused by the choice of the generator for the group of multiplicative characters of $\F_p^\times$.
-In addition we apply the reflection formula for $\G_p(\cdot)$ to write $\G_p\(\left \{b_i+\frac k{p-1}\right \}\)=(-1)^{a_0(b_i)}\frac{1}{\G_p\(1-\left \{b_i+\frac k{p-1}\right \}\)}$ as we will further relate it to a rising factorial of $b_i$ in the denominator in Theorem \ref{lem:1}.
-The signs $(-1)^{a_0(b_i)}$ combined gives rise to the additional term $(-1)^t$.
+In addition we apply the reflection formula for $\G_p(\cdot)$ to get a rising factorial of $b_i$ in the denominator, as stated in Theorem \ref{lem:1} below.